sassoftware/restaf-server/README.md

-# `@sassoftware/viya-serverjs - Application server for use with SAS Viya`
+# `Application servers for use with SAS Viya`

+This package has two servers:

- Use this for developing an app server for web applications.
+1. viya-appserverjs - Use this for developing an app server for web applications(see packages/appjs)

- See this [wiki page](https://github.com/sassoftware/restaf-server/wiki) for details
+2. viya-apiserverjs - Use this to develop rest api servers(see packages/apijs)

 ## Usage